Back to Blog

 Well that's what I thought for the longest time.

-Luckly for you, figuring how your rate now is pretty simple.
+Luckly for you, we've made figuring out your rate much easier.

 The Freelance Manifesto

-If you don’t know yet, our fearless leader, Joey Korenman, has written a book called “The Freelance Manifesto” that goes into all of the juicy details of the ins-and-outs of the Motion Design industry.
+If you don’t know yet, our fearless hairless leader, Joey Korenman, has written a book called “The Freelance Manifesto” that goes into juicy detail of the ins-and-outs of the Motion Design industry.
 Much of this post is taken directly from his book.
 If you want to know more, are thinking about or trying to freelance, want to up your freelance game, get paid more, or have more time, it’s worth your time to read it.

 Myth: The more skilled a freelancer is, the more they get paid.